 Leisure Industry Logo Design Explained

-Deciding on a Logo That Encompasses Your Brand
+Deciding on a Leisure Logo Design That Encompasses Your Brand

-An effective logo must account for a complete branding strategy.
-Three important design devices come together to create one recognizable company logo image.
+Most of all, an effective logo must account for a complete branding strategy.
+Therefore, three important design devices come together to create one recognizable company logo image.
 These components are outlined by the following:

-The logomark and the logotype are the two most important aspects of strategic logo branding.
-These components may come together to create one image or they may function separately as an icon or unique typography.
-When choosing how to display your logo consider each element and if they would be independently recognizable to your potential consumer.
+After all, remember that the logomark and the logotype are the two most important aspects of strategic logo branding.
+Therefore, these components may come together to create one image or they may function separately as an icon or unique typography.
+However, when choosing how to display your leisure logo, consider each element and if they would be independently recognizable to your potential consumer.

-Your logo may vary depending on where it appears.
-For example, a promotional T-shirt or a packaging logo may only include your logomark, whereas your website header image may include the logomark, logotype, and logo descriptor.
-To establish a brand, you want consumers to easily recognize your logo by an image or company name (in a defined typeface).
+Furthermore, your leisure logo design may vary depending on where it appears.
+For example, a promotional T-shirt or a packaging logo may only include your logomark.
+Whereas your website header image may include the logomark, logotype, and logo descriptor.
+To establish a brand, you want consumers to easily recognize your unique logo by an image or company name (in a defined typeface).
 However, there are exceptions.
 For example, if the company name and typeface are also the logomark, the company is successfully branded by one distinct image.